Christian Kalvenes: Brann

 On 14 June 2010 Kalvenes signed for Brann for the third time of his career.
 He retired after the 2012-season.

 Outside football

 Christian Kalvenes is noted for being one of the few footballers in the Norwegian Tippeliga to have held a second profession outside football.
 He is currently working as a marketing manager for Chess Communications, a virtual network operator.
 Prior to this, he was also acknowledged for his interest in academics and education.
 He holds a Master of Business Administration degree.
-During his spell at Burnley F.C and Dundee United, he often preached about the importance of pursuing an academic career to High School and College students.
-Currently, he is an active member in the campaign against bullying for Norwegian schools.
+During his spell at Burnley and Dundee United, he often preached about the importance of pursuing an academic career to High School and College students.
+Since retiring from football in 2012, he has been an active member in the campaign against bullying for Norwegian schools.